-Here are five innovative features to look for when you're shopping for a new toilet:
+Here are ten innovative features to look for when you're shopping for a new toilet:

 Install an automated toilet lid and you'll never get scolded for leaving the seat up again.
 Available for around $160, the iTouchless employs infrared sensors that raise the lid as you approach (the seat rises with the wave of a hand).
 When the toilet is unoccupied, both seat and lid automatically lower.
 The device is powered by a rechargeable lithium-ion battery, which lasts up to three months.

 Automatic air freshener features are built into some super toilets or can be added to an existing toilet, such as with the Kohler Purefresh toilet seat, which sells for less than $100.
 The Toto Bidet toilet seat also comes with this function, as does Toto's impressive $1500 Aquia IV toilet.

 Toilets with automatic, touchless flush mechanisms are no longer unusual, and no longer even all that expensive.
 The feature is, of course, found on most expensive super toilets, but there are automatic flush features now available for standard residential toilets that start at less than $500, such as the American Standard Studio Activate toilet.
 These toilets work by means of an infrared sensing eye that initiates a flush merely by waving your hand over the sensor eye.
 There also after-market devices you can buy and install to convert an ordinary toilet to an automatic flushing model.

 Several super-toilet come with built-in night lights that cause the toilet bowl to glow with a soothing blue light at night.
 Kohler, for one, makes a number of toilet seats with this built-in nightlight features.